fmalina/revisions-blocl/activism/democracyforanecologicalage.md

 status quo of unsustainable policies.

-The logical, evidence-based argument that NCIA has presented for years is absolutely irrefutable - but it hasn’t changed anything.
+The logical, evidence-based argument that NCIA has presented for years is absolutely irrefutable - but it hasn't changed anything.
 Why?
 It’s because the corporate takeover of the voluntary sector is just one symptom of much wider phenomena - the dominance of an economic dogma that has limited the scope of political debate to such an extent that the formal political space has been